 - Performance optimization: Remember when we talked about the importance of software updates, load time, uptime, and removal of bugs and broken links?
 That’s where this all comes to play to ensure your pages load efficiently and both your visitors and the search bots have positive experiences when interacting with your site.

 - People: At the end of the day, you need someone responsible for administering all of this, communicating with the host support team, configuring software, and managing users.
 It’s a lot of work, but it is important.
-The health and functionality of your site depends on it.
+The health and functionality of your site depend on it.

 Think about your car again.
 We all know regular maintenance is important.
 From oil changes to brake pads, if you ignore it, you will eventually have a problem.
 And usually, the problem ends up costing you a lot more in time and money than if you had serviced the issue proactively.

 Website maintenance is the same.
 There is so much going on under the hood of your website that ongoing maintenance is necessary to keep it running smoothly.
-Many business owners, directors and managers are responsible for numerous other aspects of their business or organization.
-Website maintenance is an easy task to put on the back burner because on the surface, your website might appear to be working fine.
+Many business owners, directors, and managers are responsible for numerous other aspects of their business or organization.
+Website maintenance is an easy task to put on the back burner because, on the surface, your website might appear to be working fine.
 But by putting off regular site maintenance, you can easily end up spending more money on emergency maintenance.
 Downtime, crashes, or security issues can quickly drive away customers.
 However, with proper maintenance, all of these issues can generally be avoided.

 It’s clear that there are a lot of moving parts when it comes to website maintenance.
 And the importance of it cannot be understated.
 You’ve put a lot of time and money into building your website, and maintenance allows you to protect that investment while ensuring your website reaches your organization’s goals.
 In our experience, we’ve found it’s best to leave website maintenance to a professional.
 They’ll find errors, keep up with regular software and security updates avoiding potential crashes and hacks, optimize your site’s performance to ensure positive user experiences, address issues quickly and efficiently, and update content to ensure you are communicating the most relevant, timely information to your audience.
 A properly executed website maintenance strategy will save you time, heartache, and money.
 Plus, your website visitors will be able to easily find the information they need, complete the purchase they want, or support your organization’s mission.

-At Klovera, we provide maintenance for websites of all sizes including WordPress, Joomla and custom websites built on the LAMP stack.
-Our clients have the peace of mind knowing their site maintenance is handled meticulously.
-If your website could benefit from having a dedicated professional not only manage your maintenance but also provide ongoing support, consultation, training, development or design, contact our team to learn about our website management plans.
+At Klovera, we provide maintenance for websites of all sizes including WordPress, Joomla, and custom websites built on the LAMP stack.
+Our clients have peace of mind knowing their site maintenance is handled meticulously.
+If your website could benefit from having a dedicated professional not only manage your maintenance but also provide ongoing support, consultation, training, development, or design, contact our team to learn about our website management plans.
 We can provide all of the services we mentioned earlier or customize a plan that will work best for your needs.